ISS-owl/BLKMKT-backend/README.md

 # Contributing

-Before you want to join our developer teams, you need to fully read our [documentation](https://github.com/ISS-owl/BLKMKT-document).
+Before you want to join our developers team, you need to fully read our [documentation](https://github.com/ISS-owl/BLKMKT-document).

 ### Code of Conduct